Bronkoknorb/a1tv-helpers/README.md

 Prerequisites
 -------------

-This README assumes you are using Debian/Ubuntu or some derivative like OSMC.
+This README assumes you are using Debian/Raspbian or some derivative like Ubuntu.

 Install ruby and required libraries: